-Today, I’m going to rank, categorize, and award prestigious titles to the best road running shoes of 2021.
+Today, I’m going to rank, categorize, and award prestigious titles to the best road running shoes.

 With 2021 behind, we like to take a look back at all the absolute highlights from the running shoe industry that we’ve run in and pick out the ones that have impressed us the most.